chromium/chromium/docs/updater/functional_spec.md

 The brand code is a string of up to 4 characters long.
 The brand code is persisted during the install, over-installs, and updates.

+On macOS, the brand code (as well as AP parameter and the app version) can be specified using a path to a plist file and a key within that plist file.
+When so specified, the updater will read the associated value from the plist and use it rather than the updater's built-in `pv` value.
+This allows the updater to detect and properly represent any overinstallations of an application, which are done by users or third-party software on macOS (and don't otherwise interact with the updater).

 #### Elevation (Windows)
 The metainstaller parses its tag and re-launches itself at high integrity if installing an application with `needsadmin=true` or `needsadmin=prefers`.